lucaskja/ic-usp-ep/.amazonq/rules/system-prompt.md

 1. Write clear, PEP 8 compliant Python code with detailed comments
 2. Create/update unit tests for new functionality
 3. Run tests to validate changes
-4. Create a git commit with a descriptive message
+4. Create a git commit with a descriptive message following best practices
 5. Update README.md with:
    - New features/changes
    - Updated installation instructions